Home About Dr.Mazumdar Terms and Conditions Site Map

 • 1 side plate of salad

-• ½ cup of sprouts.
+• 1/2cup of sprouts.

-Fats and Oils: Although some amount of fats and oils are necessary in the diet, too much can make you overweight.
+Although some amount of fats and oils are necessary in the diet, too much can make you overweight.
 You should try to minimize the amount of fat and oils in your diet.

 Butter, margarine and salad dressings like mayonnaise, pastry, fatty meats, cakes, biscuits and most take-away foods contain bad fats and need to be severely restricted.